Chinese influences on Islamic pottery: Blue and white ware

 The expansion of Chinese blue and white porcelain to other countries and the consequential imitations of these products evidences China's prioritization of their blue and white porcelain as an export product.
 Maritime routes were the main mode of transportation for Chinese blue and white porcelain, traveling to the West through India across the Maldive Islands, to the Gulf ports, the Red Sea area, and even to East Africa.
 This is likely due to practicalities like the quantity and efficiency of these routes and the fragility of the objects.
 Much Chinese blue and white porcelain has been found in Fustat in Egypt, where numerous locally manufactured blue and white ceramics have indicated an already flourishing Middle Eastern blue and white porcelain movement by the 14th century.

 In Syria, a clear Chinese impact on local potters came from the abundance of Chinese blue and white porcelain in Damascus, which ranged from the Yuan to the Ming period.
-The late 14th century Hama dish in Damascus National Museum is an example of Syrian potters’ clear intent to replicate Chinese blue and white porcelain.
+The late 14th century Hama dish in Damascus National Museum is an example of Syrian potters' clear intent to replicate Chinese blue and white porcelain.
 Chinese blue and white porcelain was mainly taken from Gulf ports like Hormuz Island (New Hormuz) to inland towns in Iran, which further supports the significance of maritime routes in the transportation of Chinese blue and white porcelain.
 Topkapi Saray, Istanbul has one of the finest collections of Chinese ceramics in the world.
 This water-based expansion of Chinese blue and white porcelain can be confirmed by finds in Japan, Korea, and South-East Asia.

 The demand for Chinese blue and white porcelain in the Middle East influenced Chinese production of these products in both the quantity of blue and white porcelain's production and the type of objects being produced.
 Muslim merchants in the port town of Quanzhou in Fujian controlled the marketing of this porcelain, and there is little evidence of Mongol patronage in it as a fine art.
 As found in the vast majority of Chinese blue and white porcelain being outside of China, Chinese porcelain was more often produced for Middle Eastern consumers.
 Small-sized ware like pouring bowls and stem-cups, as reflected in Mongol metal ware, indicate China's domestic use of them.
 The Chinese blue and white porcelain being primarily produced were large-sized dishes used as export products for the Middle East.

+The Turkish Ottoman, other Muslim elites, and Persian Safavid dynasties were granted products from the Chinese domestic market as an introduction to Islam to China.